h2gb/h2datatype/README.md

 #### String types

-A string type, which are defined in `strings`, are a special complex type.
-They're really just arrays of a value that can become a character.
+A string type, which are defined in `crate::complex_type::strings`, are a special complex type.
+They're really just arrays of a value that can consume a character type in some way to become a String.
-A character can be ASCII, UTF-8, UTF-16, or UTF-32.

 ### Alignment